 Senior School and Sixth Form applicants will be invited to attend a short interview with a member of our Senior Leadership Team.
 There is no need for any coaching for this interview, we encourage children to be spontaneous with their answers.

 Step 5.
 Offer of a place

 If your child is offered a place at Embley you will need to complete all the paperwork included in our acceptance pack which will be sent to you at the time of offer.
-We will ask for payment of a refundable acceptance deposit to secure the place.
+We will ask for payment of an acceptance deposit to secure the place.